scueper/Laser-engraving-with-Lasergrbl-and-and-Ender-3-S1-pro/README.md

 I cover 4 use cases: Cutting, Engraving with const. power (B/W), Engraving with varying power (photo), Run a calibration table for power and speed supplied by Lasergrbl

 Workflow:
-- Do the Rendering of your picture in Lasergrbl according to the use case and create gcode
+- Do the rendering of your picture in Lasergrbl according to the use case and create the gcode
-- Save the gcode
+- Save the gcode in a file
-- Run the python script to complete the gcode
+- Run the python script to complete the gcode on the saved file (the script will ask you for the path to your source- and output file)
-- Load the completed file into Lasergrbl
+- Load the output (completed) file into Lasergrbl
-- Run your engraving
+- Run your engraving job

+Source Code of the Python Script
+- Gfix1.0.py

+Examples provided:
+- Cut.png
+- Cut-source.nc
+- Cut-output.nc

+- Engrave.png
+- Engrave-source.nc
+- Engrave-output.nc

+- Photo.png
+- Photo-source.nc
+- Photo-output.nc